M6Web/k8s-debug-pod/README.md

 ## Developing

-To start developing on k8s-debugbox itself you just have to clone the [k8s-debugbox repository](https://github.com/puzzle/k8s-debugbox), enter the created directory and run the `bootstrap.sh` script, which will download the statically compiled debugging tools using curl.
+To start developing on k8s-debug-pod itself you just have to clone the [k8s-debug-pod repository](https://github.com/m6web/k8s-debug-pod), enter the created directory and run `docker build`, which will make a new image containing the debugging tools.